Joshua-Onley/Elucidate/README.md

 # Elucidate (Dating Webapp)

-A modern dating application built using Next.js, React, PostgreSQL, and Tailwind CSS.
+A unique modern dating application built using Next.js, React, PostgreSQL, and Tailwind CSS.
 This app allows users to sign up, log in, like/dislike other user profiles, and view potential matches in real-time.

 # Screenshots and Demos